ccosta-fbk/lightedge-upfservice/README.md

 # Click elements

-This is a Click external package providing three new Click elements:
+This is a Click external package (built as a dynamic library that can be loaded as a runtime module by Click) providing three new Click
+elements:

 1. **UPFRouter** is an element intercepting and routing all traffic between eNodeBs, EPC and VNFs (see section [UPFRouter